Drag13/MvcWithAngular2/README.md

 # MvcWithAngular2
-<h1>This is web project configured for working with angular 2.0 -rc 4 and Microsoft Visual Studio 2015</h1>
+<h1>This is web project configured for working with angular 2.0 RELEASE and Microsoft Visual Studio 2015</h1>

 Short instruction how to run angular 2 with MS Visual Studio